What Are Antibiotics? (4-5)

 Antibiotics do not work for all infections.
 Viruses can also cause infections and antibiotics never work for those.
 This is because viruses and bacteria are very different.
 Antibiotics only work against bacteria.

-If you get sick with an infection your doctor determines if it’s a bacteria, a virus or something else making you sick.
+If we get sick with an infection the doctor determines if it’s a bacteria, a virus or something else making us sick.
 If it's bacteria making you sick, your doctor may give you antibiotics.
 If it's a virus making you sick, your doctor will not give you antibiotics, because antibiotics do not work against viruses.
 If you have a virus, your doctor may tell you how to feel better by resting and drinking fluids.

 Antibiotics can be in the form of pills or liquids.
 Some names for antibiotics are penicillin or amoxicillin.